yusuf81/AIStoryWriter/Docs/anyar/config.md

 -   **`SEED`**:
     -   **Function:** Seed value used for LLM generation to attempt to make outputs more deterministic and reproducible.
 A specific seed is used for initial generation, and variations might be used during retries or revisions.
-    -   **Usage:** Used by `Writer.Interface.Wrapper.ChatAndStreamResponse` and potentially passed as an override in generation stages.
+    -   **Usage:** Used by `Writer.Interface.Wrapper.ChatResponse` and potentially passed as an override in generation stages.

 -   **`TRANSLATE_LANGUAGE`**:
     -   **Function:** Target language for translating the final novel.
 If empty or `None`, translation is skipped.
 Set via `-Translate` argument.